Board of Directors

 Camille S.A.
 Watkin.
 I am a Jamaican born, Black woman living courageously in these United States of America.
 I am most honored to share my journey with my compassionate, purposed and brilliant 13-year-old daughter, Kennedy.
 I am a proud graduate of Howard University’s College of Nursing.
 “H.U.”

 My liberation story includes that of poetry, WATO, undoing racism, respecting Indigenous People and culture, building generational health, ending cycles of childhood trauma, listening to nature, “rooting for everyone Black,” knowing that poverty is man-made and not God approved, showing up, realizing that therapy is a super power, vulnerability is someone’s strength, the colors pink and green hold a special meaning, reading to release, revive and realize, blessed to call on my family, HERstory is mine too, history is the art of truth, music is right, travel is breathing, creating change with creativity in mind, never-ever letting go of my Gong Gong’s hand, social justice wrapped in strategies of lessons learned and surrounding myself with friends that share in the sun’s light and the people’s fight.
 My goal is to keep moving towards liberation in all my BLACKNESS!
+I believe in the mission and work of restorative justice with the hopes that one day it can truly be looked upon in the highest regards and

 called by its birth right… HUMANITY.